-After you go home, you can expect some soreness, swelling, and bruising for two to three weeks.
+After you go home, you can expect some soreness, swelling, and bruising for 2 to 3 weeks.
 You may be asked to apply medications to the suture area or change bandages at home.
 Your plastic surgeon will advise you about showering, bathing, and wound care.

 The mastectomy and breast reconstruction will leave areas of numbness where the surgery was performed.
-Instead of feeling pain where the tissue was taken, a patient may feel numbness and tightness.
+Instead of feeling pain where the tissue was taken, you may feel numbness and tightness.
 In time, some feeling may return in your breasts.
 Most scars will fade over time.

 The shape of your reconstructed breast will gradually improve over the months following the reconstruction.